 - Trap Cropping: involves planting another plant to attract pests away from your desired crop.
 Radishes are one example that attracts flea beetles and root flies away from cabbages or broccoli.

-- Repellant Intercrops: Interplanting certain plants in between and around your other crops.
-My favorite repellant is onions.
+- Repellent Inter-crops: Inter-planting certain plants in between and around your other crops.
+My favorite repellent is onions.
 We use it as a border around our gardens.
-My neighbor always wondered why his garden got snacked on and mine didn’t.
+My neighbor always wondered why his garden got snacked on and mine didn't.

 - Row Cropping: Planting alternate rows of crops that benefit each other.
 Tomatoes and basil always seem to end up as neighbors in our garden.

 Reasons for Companion Planting